Search

 UTI’s welding school equips students with the fundamentals in just 36 weeks!

-Throughout those 36 weeks, many students take advantage of our Career Services team to help them fine-tune their resumes and practice interviewing for welding roles.
-Our career service specialists also have relationships with employers throughout the U.S. and can help graduates look for potential career opportunities.
+During their training, many students take advantage of our Career Services team to help them fine-tune their resumes and practice interviewing for welding roles.
+Our Career Services specialists also have relationships with employers throughout the U.S. and can help graduates as they look for potential career opportunities.

 While some candidates may be able to secure an apprenticeship after high school with no experience, they will likely require extensive on-the-job training, and learning how to become a certified welder or grow within the industry may take longer.